-We’re bringing you our most fabulous tips and tricks we have learned about gear from 15 years of adventures.
+We’re bringing you our most fabulous tips and tricks we have learned about women’s hiking gear from 15 years of adventures.
 Enjoy.

-A pack of this size will take you almost anywhere in the world with all your gear for up to a week and will hold up to 25kg.
+A 65kg hiking pack will take you almost anywhere in the world with all your gear for up to a week and will hold up to 25kg.
 However, we recommend you never carry more than one third of your body weight, which, for the average woman, is around 22kg.
-This size pack is perfect for full-pack hikes.
+This size hiking pack is perfect for full-pack hikes.
 Here’s some tips on choosing a backpack for multi-day hiking.

 Some people sleep hot and some sleep cold, so the warmth of a sleeping bag is very personal.
 A sleeping bag to minus 10°C is a good all-around option for women’s hiking gear.
 We recommend down bags because they are warm and lightweight, but they don’t work if they’re wet.
 Always wrap your sleeping bag in a strong garbage bag or a waterproof stuff sack because your survival could depend on it.

 When purchasing a sleeping bag, consider the coldest adventure you ever want to experience, and buy a bag for those conditions.
 I have had a minus 30°C down bag for the past 12 years and I take it everywhere with me.
 When I get hot, I just stick my feet out.
 Love it!

 A quality self-inflating mat